 - Place the container in a bright, indirect location.
 Avoid direct sunlight, as this can damage the cutting.

-- Change the water every few days to prevent bacteria growth.
+- Change the water every few days to prevent bacterial growth.

 - After a few weeks, you should start to see roots growing from the cutting.
-Once the roots are at least 1-2 inches long, you can transplant the cutting into soil.
+Once the roots are at least 1-2 inches long, you can transplant the cutting into the soil.

 It’s important to note that not all cuttings will take root, so it’s a good idea to take several cuttings to increase your chances of success.
-Additionally, make sure to use a clean container and change the water regularly to prevent bacteria growth.
+Additionally, make sure to use a clean container and change the water regularly to prevent bacterial growth.

 In conclusion, propagating a Thanksgiving cactus is a simple and rewarding process.
 With a little patience and care, you can create new plants from your existing Thanksgiving cactus and enjoy their beautiful blooms for years to come.